top of page

 Unfortunately, it doesn’t really work that way.

-Effective training is based on where you are today, not where you want to be.
+Effective training is based on where you are today — not where you want to be.

-Imagine if I decided I wanted to break the marathon world record and started training that way.
-I'd implode on day 2.
-(At least, I tell myself I'd make it until day 2...)
-That's an extreme example, but it holds true regardless of the gap we're talking about.
+Imagine that I decided I wanted to break the marathon world record and immediately started a training plan designed with that in mind.
+I’d implode on day two.
+(At least, I tell myself I’d make it until day two…) That’s an extreme example, but it holds true regardless of the gap between where you are and where you want to be.

 Training and Progressions are Non-Linear